Milestone 3: Heroes feature

 The hero routes are currently defined in two places: in the

-, by way of the HeroesModule
+HeroesRoutingModule, by way of the HeroesModule, and in the AppRoutingModule.

 Routes provided by feature modules are combined together into their imported module's routes by the router.
 This allows you to continue defining the feature module routes without modifying the main route configuration.